wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings.md

 #### How scheduling works

+Wix Bookings uses 2 key components to manage when services can be booked:

+- **Events** are time-specific instances of services (like an appointment or class session).
+- **Schedules** organize these events and define when services are available or when resources are booked.

 Each service, [staff member](https://dev.wix.com/docs/rest/business-solutions/bookings/staff-members/introduction), and [resource](https://dev.wix.com/docs/rest/business-solutions/bookings/resources/resources-v2/introduction) has associated schedules and events in the calendar system.
+Wix Bookings automatically creates and manages schedules and events when you create services, staff members, or bookings.

 For details about how staff and resources affect scheduling, see the [Staff members and resources](#staff-members-and-resources) section below.

-- Events are time-specific instances of services (like an appointment or class session).
-- Schedules organize these events and define when services are available or when resources are booked.
-  Wix Bookings automatically creates and manages schedules and events when you create services, staff members, or bookings.

 #### How availability works